manavsehgal/opentheme/_posts/blog/2014-11-29-design-goals-for-opentheme.md

 testing your web app where tests are included, optimizing your assets where required, including features that you designed for, saving a version of GitHub, publishing to live.

+We also want you to have the capability to author your website directly using GitHub web based editors.
+This means OpenTheme only uses markup, tags, conventions that are 100% GitHub whitelisted.
+That way you skip any pre-processing, Jekyll, or dev box requirements. **GitHub is your Content Management System!**

 ### Reusable

 Every feature on OpenTheme is designed with reusability in mind.
-OpenTheme's growing list of _includes contains reusable several partials.
-You got tag lists, category lists, recent posts, top menu, post side bar, page bar, header, footer, and featured post.
+OpenTheme's growing list of _includes are - tag lists, category lists, recent posts, top menu, post side bar, page bar, post paginator, header, footer, and featured post.

 ### Reactive